Introduction to Splunk Synthetic Monitoring đź”—

 Each occurrence of a test from a particular device and location at a specific time is called a run.
 Each run of a test captures a set of metrics that provide insight into your application’s performance.
 See Browser test metrics.
 You can view this data at the per-run level, or you can view test-level aggregations that provide the data you need at a glance.

 You can also set up alerts that notify you when tests fail and come back online.
-See Set up detectors and alerts in Splunk Synthetic Monitoring.
+See Detectors and alerts.

 Use cases for Splunk Synthetic Monitoring đź”—